 Garage door openers are crucial to the function of your entire garage door system, and they tend to last a long time.
-But like all machines, they eventually malfunction and require a repair or replacement.
+But like all machines, they eventually malfunction and require repair or replacement.
 It’s important that you can identify the warning signs that your garage door opener isn’t working properly so you can request the help of a professional technician.

 You should always leave your garage door opener repairs or replacements up to those with professional training.
-An opener contains many different parts that you may not be aware of, and handling it without proper training puts yourself and others who use the door in danger.
+An opener contains many different parts that you may not be aware of, and handling it without the proper training puts yourself and others who use the door in danger.

 This post will help you learn how to identify the common signs that indicate you need to replace your garage door opener, as well as ways to rule out other simpler causes.